 How about inspiration?
 How does it find you?

 In mysterious ways.
 Often I just start imagining things.
-Say, I get chewing gum, and it comes with the picture of something.
+Say, I get chewing gum, and it comes with a picture of something.
 I start imagining a story about that.
 If it’s the picture of a car, I imagine a person winning it in a lottery after he/she has never won anything, ever.
-But then, I decide to make that character donate their winning to a charity.
+But then, I decided to make that character donate their winning to a charity.
 Why?
 Maybe because they have a younger sibling, they want to help… And so on…

 Many thanks to Ani Winter for a head-spinning interview!